AnirudhGovil/anirudhgovil.github.io/_pages/about.md

 As a researcher at [RRC](https://robotics.iiit.ac.in/) & [PreCog](https://precog.iiit.ac.in/), I've worked on Robotic Perception, Vision Language Models & Codemixing in NLP.
 I've had the pleasure of being advised by [Prof. Madahava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/), [Prof. Ponnurangam Kumaraguru](https://precog.iiit.ac.in/) and [Prof. Sourav Garg](https://oravus.github.io/).

-I have a B.Tech with Honours in Computer Science & Engineering from [IIIT Hyderabad](https://www.iiit.ac.in/).
+I graduated from [IIIT Hyderabad](https://www.iiit.ac.in/) with a B.Tech (Honours) in Computer Science & Engineering.
 I play Table Tennis, follow every other sport and try to make music.
 I enjoy reading about science, tech and politics.